 For no mere mortal can resist

-9. Temperton wrote a much longer version of the rap.
-Price recorded it, but it was cut to the above verses in the original versions of the song.
+9. Temperton wrote a much longer version of the rap which Price recorded, but it was cut to the above verses in the original release of the song.
 However, the full version can be heard on the 2001 remaster of Thriller, along with some brief conversation between Price and Jackson.
 A portion of the extended version is also included on the 2008 Thriller 25 reissue.

 10. As for the famous, groundbreaking, award-winning video?
 Price had his moment there too.
 When Jackson and his girlfriend, played by Ola Ray, leave the movie theater, we see that the marquee reads "Vincent Price THRILLER," a fictional film.
 On the wall outside the theater, a poster for Price's real film, House of Wax, is displayed.

 And we can't exactly call this one of our 10 facts, since there's some disagreement as to whether it's true … but rumor has it that the zombie in the very last frames, after all the credits have rolled, is an uncredited Vincent Price in full gory makeup.
 Maybe you should take a look and decide for yourself if it's him.
 We highly recommend the previous 13 minutes and 38 seconds, too!